 Invited finalists will participate in activities hosted on campus and at Gonzaga’s Bozarth Retreat Center for the weekend.
 All meals, materials, and lodging (including separate housing for men and women) will be provided by the University.
 However, invited participants are expected to travel to and from the Competition Weekend at their own expense.
 A limited number of need-based travel stipends will be offered to those finalists who indicate that the travel distance is cost-prohibitive.
 Additional information regarding the Competition Weekend will be provided to finalists at the time finalist decisions are made.

 To qualify for the Ignatian Leaders Scholarship Competition, the applicant must:

-- Have a completed Admission Application on file at the University as of January 9, 2013.
-You may apply for the ILS before receiving your GU admission decision.
+- Have a completed Admission Application on file at the University as of January 19, 2016.
+Students may apply for the ILS before receiving their GU letter of acceptance.

-- Have a cumulative high school GPA of at least 3.5 at the completion of the fall term of his or her senior year.
+- Have a cumulative unweighted high school GPA of at least 3.5 at the completion of the fall term of his or her senior (high school) year.

 - Submit a completed Ignatian Leaders Scholarship application.
 The ILS application must be submitted electronically or post-marked no later than January 19, 2016.